Are you considering starting a garden but don’t have the space for one? Then, container gardening may be the perfect option for you!

 If you want to, you can even create a mini indoor greenhouse.
-You’ll discover that not all of your plants can grow under the same conditions so you’ll have to customize soil, watering and light needed.
+You’ll discover that not all of your plants can grow under the same conditions, so you’ll have to customize the soil, watering, and light needed.

 With container gardening, that’s an easy remedy.
-You can put plants with similar needs together and not have to worry about accidentally damaging the plants beside them like in a traditional gardening.
+You can put plants with similar needs together and not worry about accidentally damaging the plants beside them like in traditional gardening.

 When you create your garden, you can sort the items by the needs of the plants.

-You don’t have to use a whole lot of water when you do container gardening.
-When you water a container, the water gets to the root system, where it needs to go.
+You don’t have to use a lot of water when you do container gardening.
+When you water a container, it gets to the root system, where it needs to go.

-The amount of water that you’ll need is minimal when compared to traditional gardening.
-Plus, you can set it up so that your container garden is self-watering.
-You’ll have to be careful that you don’t over water a plant if you water it yourself.
+The amount of water you’ll need is minimal compared to traditional gardening.
+Plus, you can set it up to self-water your container garden.
+You’ll have to be careful that you don’t go over water a plant if you water it yourself.

-If the roots of the plant are continually saturated, it will eventually kill it.
-One thing that a lot of people love about container gardening, besides how easy it is, is that you can use whatever container is healthy for the plant.
+If the plant’s roots are continually saturated, it will eventually kill it.
+One thing that many people love about container gardening, besides how easy it is, is that you can use whatever container is healthy for the plant.

 That means it doesn’t have to cost you a penny to use a container.
-You can find free ones to use or you can repurpose containers that you already have.
-Container gardens can be planted in old dresser drawers or wine barrels.
+You can find free ones to use, or you can repurpose containers that you already have.
+For example, you can plant container gardens in old dresser drawers or wine barrels.

 You can plant different types of items in spaces that are large enough to be divided so these can serve as multi-purpose planters.
-You can use tool boxes or wheelbarrows.
+For example, you can use tool boxes or wheelbarrows.
 Tin tubs also make great planters.

 You can use ceramic pots or plastic pots.
 The ideas are endless!
-The only thing that you must be careful with is to make sure that whatever container you use has a way for water to escape as well as for the roots to get air.
+The only thing that you must be careful with is to make sure that whatever container you use has a way for water to escape and the roots to get air.